vickmuir/Backup/find-instructions-interact-evault-backup-webcc.md

 # Finding Instructions to Interact with EVault Backup in WebCC

-Interaction with any EVault Backup service occurs within the web-based client for EVault, WebCC.
-Within WebCC there is extensive documentation for all interactions that can take place with the EVault Backup services.
-Follow the steps below to access WebCC's documentation for interacting with EVault Backup using WebCC.
+You can interact with your EVault backup service within the web-based client for EVault, called WebCC.
+Within WebCC, there is extensive documentation for all interactions that can take place with the EVault backup service.

+Follow these steps to access WebCC's documentation:

-1. Access WebCC.
-Refer to [Getting Started with Backup Services](/docs/infrastructure/Backup/index.html).
+1. Access WebCC through the {{site.data.keyword.slportal}}.
+Refer to [Getting Started with Backup Services](/docs/infrastructure/Backup/index.html) for help with this step.
-2. Click the **Help** icon in the upper right-hand corner, indicated by a white question mark in a blue circle.
+2. In the upper right corner, click the white question mark in a blue circle.
+The **Help** menu displays.
-3. Click any article or topic in the navigation bar on the left side of the pop-up box to view more information on any WebCC/EVault topic.
+3. Click any article or topic in the navigation bar on the left side to view more information.